observablehq/plot/docs/marks/waffle.md

 # Waffle mark <VersionBadge pr="2040" />

-The **waffle mark** is similar to the [bar mark](./bar.md), but subdivides values into discrete square cells that are more easily counted.
+The **waffle mark** is similar to the [bar mark](./bar.md) in that it displays a quantity (or two) for a given category; but unlike a bar, a waffle is subdivided into many square cells that allow discrete values to be more easily counted.

 :::plot
 ```js